 Students who already hold a language certificate among those accepted by the University, earned for no more than 3 years at the time of submission and at a level equal to or higher than that required, can ask for validation by uploading it through the InformaStudenti platform, 'language test' category.

 Students who do not have a valid language certificate will have to sit an entry-level test.
-French, Spanish, and German tests take place in October and February.
+French, Spanish, and German tests take place between October and February.

 Each student can sit the test in the chosen language only once per academic year, i.e. the test may be sat again in the following academic year.